Here are some of the most iconic and fascinating animals we support when we protect redwoods.

 Love them or hate them, bats are an important part of our ecosystem.
 They help control insect populations and even pollinate some flowers.
 And they love to roost in redwoods.
 The large basal hollows (openings)—known colloquially as goose pens—that form at the base of old-growth redwoods from fire may be easy for bats to navigate.
 Redwood bark is also soft, with deep crags in which smaller species have been found to shelter.
 A great place to find nesting bats is around the perimeter of forests near waterways—bats like to rest nearby to where they hunt.

 Listed under the Endangered Species Act since 1992, the marbled murrelet is a rare and elusive seabird, under threat by oil spills, unsustainable fishing, and onshore habitat loss.
 Marbled murrelets are small and chunky—they’re often described as a flying potato with a beak.
 For more than half the year, birds sport greyish feathers with black-dipped wings and heads; during breeding season, adults turn a mottled brown.
 Marbled murrelets fly over the redwoods at dawn and at dusk—en route to the ocean to catch fish, or to their hidden nest in redwood canopies.
+Learn more about the marvels and mystery of the marbled murrelet.

 The California Newt (Taricha torosa torosa) are spellbinding little beasts—and surprisingly deadly.
 The glands in their slimy skin secrete the potent neurotoxin tetrodotoxin, which is also found in pufferfish and harlequin frogs.
 Hundreds of times more toxic than cyanide, it’s strong enough to kill most vertebrates, including humans—but only if ingested.
 So, as a general rule, try to restrain from eating one.